 Your mnemonic phrase contains the private keys and paths to all your wallets and funds.
 You cannot change it directly.
 You can always create a new Coinomi wallet (which will give you a new Recovery Passphrase) if you think that your original passphrase is in any way compromised, or for any other reason.
 You should never share your phrase with anyone, as anyone who has it can steal your funds.

-You will need to manually send all your funds from one wallet to another.
+Addresses generated from a recovery phrase are forever linked to it.
+It's not possible to simply "move" them to a new phrase.
+You will need to manually send all your funds from one phrase to another.
 It can be a time-consuming process if you have many different coins' wallets in Coinomi and don't have access to a trusted second device (you can always use an android emulator on your PC instead of a second device)

 - I have access to a trusted second android device:

 - Write down your Recovery Passphrase from your original device by going to .../Settings/Show Recovery Passphrase.

 - Run Coinomi on the second device.
 Go though the "new wallet" procedure, backing up your new Recovery Passphrase and setting a strong password as always.
 Make sure both old and new phrases are correctly labeled so you don't mix them up.

 - In the new device, create wallets for all the coins you are holding in your original device. *